California Psalms

 28 The rock is faithful.

-29 To the New World, enough new flame.
+29 For a New World, there’s enough new flame.

 30 Over the West Coast’s body, over a sonorous keyboard,